Willie169/Android-Non-Root/README.md

 * Comments page, Related items page, and Description page.
 * Search videos, audios, channels, playlists, albums, etc.
 * Subscribe to channels without or with account logged in.
-* Get notifications about new videos from channels you're subscribed to.
+* Get notifications about new videos from channels you’re subscribed to.
 * Create, edit, search, and sort channel groups.
 * Browse feeds generated from your channel groups.
-* Save or don't save history.
+* Save or don’t save history.
 * Search and watch playlists.
 * Create and edit local playlists.
 * Download videos, audios, subtitles etc. with different format and quality.